"Listen to audio version"

 Single Tenant Properties may look like an attractive investment, but is that really the case?

-A single tenant property, by definition, is leased to one tenant for some time period.
+A single tenant investment property, by definition, is leased to one tenant for some time period.
 The lease term could be relatively short (5 years or less) or long (10 or more years).
 The perception among investors/owners is that a single tenant leased property is a risk–free, passive, predictable investment.
 There are, however, many hidden risks that owners/investors do not completely understand or account for when considering and valuing these investments.
 To help you determine whether a single tenant property is the right choice, we outlined some advantages and disadvantages below.
 First, we’ll start with the advantages.

-A single tenant leased building typically provides a low property management demand.
+A single tenant leased building typically provides a low property management demand

 This is because the tenant generally assumes all repair and maintenance responsibilities.
 If the tenant experiences a leaky toilet, needs snow removal services, or has a pothole in the parking lot, the tenant is responsible for handling all of the coordination, contracting, and payment.
 Owners/investors do not need to be concerned with receiving tenant calls in the middle of the night.
 And leases usually require the tenant to pay directly or to reimburse the owner for property insurance and real estate taxes.

-The owner only receives one rent payment each month.
+The owner only receives one rent payment each month

 This advantage minimizes the time and effort dedicated to the collection of delinquent payments.
 If a single tenant payment is late, that’s far less time consuming to sort out as opposed to several late payments possible with a multi-tenant property.

-The owner only needs to periodically focus on renewing the current tenant or identifying a new tenant.
+The owner only needs to periodically focus on renewing the current tenant or identifying a new tenant

 This takes place perhaps only every 5 or 10 years, which allows more pressing items to be prioritized.

-Single tenant leased properties have a more predictable cash flow.
+Single tenant leased properties have a more predictable cash flow

 This correlates directly to the tenant’s creditworthiness and is often characterized as one of the strongest benefits in owning a single tenant leased property.